 Too much stress can slow productivity to a halt.
 Because when your mind is ruminating, aka, running in dog-chasing-their-tail circles about your to-do list, your focus is shot.
-And when you try to work on something despite your less-than-favourable-state-of-mind, that focus likely disappears with even the teensiest distraction—like Fido’s when there’s a juicy new bone in the room.
+And when you try to work on something despite your less-than-favorable-state-of-mind, that focus likely disappears with even the teensiest distraction—like Fido’s when there’s a juicy new bone in the room.

 And you’re not alone—Deloitte reports that only 2 in 5 employees function at peak performance under normal circumstances.

 Sure, your staff doesn’t call in "stressed".
 But they probably should.
 Poor mental health is a major (if largely invisible) factor in absenteeism.
 In fact, in 2015-2016, 45% of all days missed due to "ill health" were related to work stress.

 12.8 million working days were estimated to have been lost due to stress, anxiety and depression, costing companies twice the original rate of employees’ pay in lost productivity, and related expenses.